 The EISA support to ZEC entails the following activities:

-Factionalism and power struggles in 2017 around presidential succession threatened to tear the ruling ZANU-PF party apart while the economic situation continued to deteriorate.
-On 15 November 2017 the Zimbabwe armed forces carried out "Operation Restore Legacy", which it claimed was intended to stabilise ZANU PF.
-The army coherced President Mugabe to resign on 21 November 2017 and Emmerson Mnangagwa, formerly remeoved and expelled from the party, was sworn in as president with military support.
+Factionalism and power struggles in 2017 around presidential succession threatened to tear the ruling ZANU-PF party apart, while the economic situation continued to deteriorate.
+On 15 November 2017 the armed forces carried out "Operation Restore Legacy", which it claimed was intended to stabilise ZANU PF.
+The army coerced President Mugabe to resign on 21 November 2017 and Emmerson Mnangagwa, previously removed and expelled from the party, was sworn in as president with military support.

 During 2017 EISA supported:

-Elections were set for 30 July 2018 and key election processes were completed by ZEC, includeing the finalisation of voters' registration, the compilation of the provisional voters' roll and the public inspection of the same.
-Parliament also enacted the Electoral Amendment Bill 2018, which among others, provides for the appointment of a senior special police liaison officers for each province to deal with election violence; allows ZEC to set up multiparty liaison committees at the national, constituency and local authority levels six months before dissolution of parliament and provides for enforcement of the code of conduct for political parties and other electoral stakeholders.
+Elections were set for 30 July 2018 and key election processes were completed by ZEC, including the finalisation of voter registration, the compilation of the provisional voters' roll and the public inspection of the same.
+Parliament also enacted the Electoral Amendment Bill 2018, which among other things, provided for the appointment of a senior special police liaison officers for each province to deal with election violence; enabled ZEC to set up multiparty liaison committees at all levels six months before dissolution of parliament and provided for enforcement of the stakeholder electoral Code of Conduct.

-EISA supported the ZEC electoral stakeholders' engagements including political parties, media, CSOs (including faith based organisations.
+EISA supported ZEC with electoral stakeholders' consultations, including parties, media and CSOs (including faith based organisations.
 Through these engagements the ZEC provided updates to stakeholders on the electoral preparations and especially on the voter registration process.